-Yet 24% of American adults interviewed said they haven’t read a book in the last 12 months.
-What’s the difference between knowing how to read and choosing not to, and being illiterate?
-Nothing.
+Yet 23% of American adults interviewed said they haven’t read a book in the last 12 months.

-All your fancy book learnin’, online articles, info-packed YouTube videos and attendance at seminars will be for nothing unless you’re able to hear what’s being said.
-How often do you run into someone who knows everything but fails to apply it?
-Or who knows everything but is completely wrong about all of it?
+All your fancy book learning, online articles, info-packed YouTube videos and attendance at seminars will be for nothing unless you’re able to hear what’s being said.
+How often do you run into someone who knows everything but fails to apply it, or who thinks they know everything but are completely wrong about all of it?

-My business started to take off when I learned that, to have a hope of successfully marketing in our noisy world, I needed to first listen to my customers.
-Success comes from building the products they want, not starting with a product, then “getting the word out.”
+My business started to take off when I learned that, to have a hope of successful marketing in our noisy world, I needed to first listen to my customers.
+Success comes from building the products they want, then “getting the word out.”

 Listen first, then you’ll know what to do.

 2.2.4 Habits to Refresh Yourself

 And now, a cautionary tale.
 Sometimes I’m a slow learner.
 For many years, my main goal was to improve my efficiency, like tuning up a machine, in order to squeeze out more tasty productivity juices.
 I studied tools and methods that would allow me to cram more into my day.
 I pushed myself hard and indeed expanded my willpower.

 Here’s what generally happened: On a Monday, I would wake up early and throw myself into my work.
 I’d take a short lunch break only when I felt I’d earned it and would continue hammering away right up to dinnertime.
 Then, after “relaxing” with some horrible TV, I’d never truly end my workday.
 I would drift in and out of tasks, answering one more email, reading one more article, not entirely present to any task and not relaxing.
 I never gave my mind a break.